ghi-electronics/Documentation/software/netmf/tutorials/usb-client.md

 # USB Client
 ---

 By default, all of GHI's NETMF devices use USB for deploying and debugging.
 You may optionally use the USB client (not the host) for something other than debugging.
-This is actually supported by NETMF and GHI adds more functionality making it even easier to use.
+This is actually supported by NETMF and GHI Electronics adds more functionality making it even easier to use.

 Say you are making a device that that reads temperature and humidity and logs all of this data on an SD card.
 This device can be configured to set the time or give file names and you want this configuration to happen over USB, perhaps in the field.
 So when your device plugs into a USB port, you want it to show as a virtual serial port.
 This way, anyone can open a terminal software (like TeraTerm) to connect to your device and configure it.